ssvaddiparthy/groclistui/README.md

-# OnGroceryUI
+# GrocListUI

-This react.js project serves as the home for a WEB UI for OnGrocery Rest API
+This react.js project serves as the home for a WEB UI for GrocList Rest API

 #### Development Guide:
 1. Clone the project and run: